 3. Receive your certificate from Leafwell

 This will be emailed to you immediately after your successful appointment.
-We’ll also send you a hard copy in the post shortly afterwards but you only need the PDF version.
+You only need the PDF version to complete your Michigan Medical Marijuana Program application form.
 Once you have the PDF version, you can upload it as part of your application process on the government website.

 4. Apply to the Michigan Medical Marijuana Program (MMMP)